alphagov/gds-way/programming-languages.md

 We suspect that Go may be suitable for some systems programming, like proxying, routing and transforming HTTP requests.

-## Scala
+## Languages we won't use for new projects

-We used Scala in the early days of GDS.
+We used __Scala__ in the early days of GDS.
 GOV.UK Licensing is the only remaining application written in Scala.
 Do not use Scala for new projects.

 ## Other languages